-Especially in today’s world, forward thinking architects know a building that can accommodate change, withstand wear and tear, and in times like these, serve as a flexible community asset that is able to easily adapt to changes in time of crisis, is more important than ever.
+Forward-thinking architects want a building that can accommodate change, withstand wear and tear, and in times like these, serve as a flexible community asset that can easily adapt to changes.
+In today’s world, it is more important than ever.

-Designing for adaptability and therefore extending the life of materials and buildings has the potential to diminish the wasting of resources and the pollution and global warming associated with the creation of new materials and buildings.
-It also keeps in place all the natural resources that have been withdrawn to produce and install materials as well as all the environmental releases to water, air and land generated by the extraction, manufacturing and construction of the building.
+Designing for adaptability and extending the life of materials and buildings can diminish the waste of resources and the pollution and global warming associated with the creation of new materials and buildings.
+It also keeps in place all the natural resources that have been withdrawn to produce and install materials and all the environmental releases to water, air, and land generated by the building’s extraction, manufacturing, and construction.

-The use of simple, durable and adaptable materials can also help a building be resilient and stand up to the forces of nature due to climate change.
+Using simple, durable, and adaptable materials can also help a building be resilient and stand up to the forces of nature due to climate change.

-Because building demolition and new construction can affect the quality of local life with noise, pollution and disruption of sidewalks and streets, designing for adaptability and therefore reducing the need for new construction can benefit the local community, too.
+Because building demolition and new construction can affect the quality of local life with noise, pollution, and disruption of sidewalks and streets, designing for adaptability and reducing the need for new construction can benefit the local community, too.

 Lastly, adaptable buildings of course have more inherent financial value because they can be adapted and renovated as occupant needs change.
 Durable, quality materials and products used to support flexible design can also provide long-term savings by avoiding basic repairs.